-On the evening after the 22 February Christchurch earthquake, Alexandra’s three person rural drink-drive squad was sent to the city to assist rescue efforts.
-They were accompanied by Pip Wallis who had been filming them for TV2’s Highway Cops.
-Hers was the only media camera allowed behind the cordon in the devastated central city Red Zone, during those first few days.
+On the evening after the Christchurch earthquake of 22 February 2011, Alexandra’s three person rural drink-drive squad was sent to the city to assist rescue efforts.
+They were accompanied by field director Pip Wallis, who had been filming them for TV2 series Highway Cops.
+Hers was the only media camera allowed behind the cordon in the devastated central city Red Zone during those first few days.
 This documentary intersperses news coverage with her footage as the Central Otago police confront unimagined destruction, ongoing aftershocks and the human face of the tragedy.

 This 2011 episode of the Russell Brown-fronted media commentary show examines how Christchurch is dealing with the aftermath of two devastating earthquakes.
 First up: the CEISMIC Digital Archive is working to preserve the memories and experiences of Cantabrians, and The Press editor Andrew Holden explains why his newspaper is donating everything it has published to the project.
 Then CERA CEO Roger Sutton talks about the key role of media relations, and filmmaker Gerard Smyth describes shooting his acclaimed chronicle of the quakes: When a City Falls.